osrf/gazebo_tutorials/guided_a/tutorial5.md

 ## Choosing an issue

-Before starting to write code, it's a good idea to find out if anyone is already working on that, whether anyone has tried before but failed, or simply if it makes sense.
+Before starting to write code, it's a good idea to find out if anyone is already working on that, whether anyone has tried it before but failed, or simply if it makes sense.

 On Bitbucket, there is a list of "issues", which may be bugs or feature